 Fed Up With Uncivil Discourse Online, Lawmakers Block Their Constituents

-Twitter may the public square of our times but some citizens say their elected officials don't want to hear from them.
-It's become increasingly common for politicians at all levels of government to block followers, whether it's for uncivil behavior or merely for expressing a different point of view.
+Twitter may be the public square of our times, but some citizens say their elected officials don't want to hear from them.
+It has become increasingly common for politicians at all levels of government to block followers, whether for uncivil behavior or merely for expressing a different point of view.

-The nation's Tweeter-in-chief, Donald Trump, is even being sued by some Twitter users who have been blocked by @realdonaldtrump on the grounds that government officials cannot exclude anyone from a public forum such as the 140 character short message service.
+The nation's tweeter-in-chief, Donald Trump, is even being sued by some Twitter users who have been blocked by @realdonaldtrump on the grounds that government officials cannot exclude anyone from a public forum such as the 140-character short message service.

-But finding the right way to engage the public on Twitter isn't just a challenge for the resident of 1600 Pennsylvania Avenue.
+But finding the right way to engage the public on Twitter isn't just a challenge for the resident of 1600 Pennsylvania Ave.
 Elected officials at all levels are struggling with it, including Utah state Sen. Todd Weiler, a Republican who's well-known in that state for sarcastic tweets and Twitter tussles with critics under the handle @GOPTodd.

 "I kind of like to show people who I really am," he said.
 "And it's not a mean, nasty person, but it is someone who likes to laugh at himself and occasionally laugh at others."